Aiven-Labs/python-fake-data-producer-for-apache-kafka/README.md

 {'stock_name': 'ETH-USD', 'stock_value': 3787.759521484375, 'timestamp': 1634221557493}
 {'stock_name': 'ADA-USD', 'stock_value': 2.2166504859924316, 'timestamp': 1634221557971}
 ```
+## Trademark

-KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by Aiven.
+Apache Kafka is either a registered trademark or trademark of the Apache Software Foundation in the United States and/or other countries.
 Aiven has no affiliation with and is not endorsed by The Apache Software Foundation.